 From this it seems probable that, in the course of between ten and eleven thousand years, the Falls of Niagara, having the thick and hard limestone at their base, and having diminished to half their present height, will be effectually retarded in their retrograde progress, if not previously checked by the fall of large masses of the rock from the cliff above.
-Should they
+Should they still recede, however, beyond this point, in the course of future ages they will have to intersect entirely different strata from that over which they now fall, and will be so diminished in height as to be almost lost before reaching Lake Erie.

-The question as to the origin of the Falls-the manner in which they commenced, and the geological period at which they first came into existence-is one of great interest; but want of space forbids our discussing that question here.
+The question as to the origin of the Falls,-the manner in which they commenced, and the geological period at which they first came into existence,-is one of great interest; but want of space forbids our discussing that question here.
 We can make but one or two brief remarks in regard to it.